-Ever heard the saying “you are what you eat”?
-There’s a lot to be said about the foods we put into our bodies.
-Eat unhealthy foods and you’re going to feel unhealthy.
-Needless to say, the foods we choose to consume have a direct impact on how we feel.
+There’s a lot to be said about the foods we put into our bodies–– after all, you are what you eat.
+If you eat unhealthy foods, you will feel unhealthy.
+It’s clear, the foods we choose to consume have a direct impact on how we feel.

-Who doesn’t want to feel their best?
-One of the best ways to feel great is to eat healthy and nutritious foods.
-Consuming a diet loaded with superfoods is one way to do so.
-Superfoods are thought to be nutritionally superior, packed with beneficial compounds your body needs to thrive.
+One of the best ways to feel your best is to fuel your body with healthy and nutritious food.
+Consuming a diet that includes superfoods is one great way to do so.
+Packed with beneficial compounds your body needs to thrive, superfoods are thought to be nutritionally superior.
 The benefits of hemp are clearer than ever and some contend that hemp is the superfood you should be adding to your diet.
 Is hemp really a superfood?
 If so, what makes it nutritionally superior to other plant foods?

 Let’s take a deeper look at what superfoods are and what makes them so beneficial for your health.
 We’ll answer the question that many health-conscious minds want to know: Is hemp a superfood?

 Superfoods 101: What Are Superfoods?
 Is Hemp a Superfood?

 Nutritional experts swear by them, health food fanatics can’t live without them, but what exactly are superfoods?

 Superfoods are more than just “healthy foods.”
 They’re the foods that offer an outstanding nutritional profile in comparison to others.
 If you ask Google what makes superfoods so special, you’ll get nearly 18 million results.